openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 `Expression` is the main building block of a `Linear IR`.
 It contains a pointer to the nGraph node it was created from and a pointer to the emitter it will be mapped to (which is null until `Expression::init_emitter(...)` is called).
-An `Expressions` can have an arbitrary number of inputs and outputs, we will refer to them simply as ports.
+An `Expression` can have an arbitrary number of inputs and outputs, we will refer to them simply as ports.
 Every port can be uniquely identified by the `ExpressionPort` class.
 The `ExpressionPort` contains a pointer to the `Expression` which port it represents, the port type (`input` or `output`) and its index (input/output number).
 Note that the `ExpressionPort` is not stored in the `Expression` because you don't typically need it if you already have the `Expression`.